St. Louis, MO

 In the workplace, there can be a multitude of workplace injury opportunities, ranging from machine-use accidents to getting struck by objects/moving machinery to any catastrophic injury.
 Each accident can severely affect a limb, either spraining it or fracturing it, causing nerve injury and possibly developing CRPS.

 Severe bike accidents can badly injure a limb, resulting in possible bone fractures and nerve traumas.
 In accidents where a tight cast is placed CRPS can develop, as the pressure from a tight cast presses on nerves and restricts blood flow.

 On some occasions, events that penetrate the skin (like a dog bite), can accidentally pierce a superficial sensory nerve, causing more pain than otherwise.

 Almost all personal injuries can result in CRPS, so individuals who suffer from CRPS related to other injuries may still qualify for legal action.
 It is best to talk to a chronic regional pain syndrome lawyer about your accident or injury to determine what next steps to take.

 While there’s no specific test available to diagnose CRPS, Complex regional pain syndrome can be diagnosed through careful history, physical examination, and review of symptoms.
 A healthcare provider would look for a specific number of symptoms (as outlined before) to determine if there’s CRPS.
-There are also procedures that can provide insight such as, a sympathetic nervous system nerve block, bone scan, x-rays, and MRI.
+Some procedures can provide insight such as a sympathetic nervous system nerve block, bone scan, x-rays, and MRI.

 If experiencing consistent, severe pain in a limb making it difficult to move it or even touch it, see a doctor immediately.
 Early treatment is very important as CRPS can cause the affected limb to stiffen over time, making the pain worsen and any movement more difficult.